 On the weekends, public parking demand peaks around 12PM (Figure 17).
 Overall, weekend utilization of parking is lower than on a typical weekday.
-The only consistent exceptions are the core public on-street spaces on Leonard Street, Alexander Avenue, Moore Street and segments of Channing Road, as well as the privately owned lots on Concord Avenue.
-The Claffin Street lot, both paid and free sections, has high availability.
+The only consistent exceptions are the core public on-street spaces on Leonard Street, Alexander Avenue, Moore Street and segments of Channing Road, and the privately owned lots on Concord Avenue.
+The Claflin Street lot, both paid and free sections, has high availability.